Businesses on Yelp can now list if they require proof of vaccination for customers

 Yelp is rolling out a new set of labels that allow businesses on the platform to specify if they require proof from customers that they are vaccinated and whether their own staff is fully vaccinated.
-For now, these optional “Proof of vaccination required” and “All staff fully vaccinated” attributes appear to only be available for select businesses, including those operating in the nightlife, restaurant, and food industries.
+These optional “Proof of vaccination required” and “All staff fully vaccinated” attributes are available to all businesses, according to Yelp, including those operating in the nightlife, restaurant, and food industries.

 Yelp says it’s rolling out the new optional attributes due to the increasing spread of the delta variant of COVID-19.
 Of course, since Yelp exists on the internet, businesses need to protect more than their staff and customers from the virus.
 They also need to protect themselves from angry anti-vaxxers and the vaccine hesitant who may be upset they are posting vaccination policies at all.

-Note: This story has been updated to clarify that the vaccination attributes are available to all businesses on Yelp.